 For each patient we measured beat-to-beat continuous non-invasive 5-minute recording of blood pressure by photoplethysmography.
 Records were processed using spectral analysis and in the medium frequency (MF), high frequency (HF) and very low frequency (VLF) region were calculated with the following parameters: normalized power spectrum of heart rate (nRRIMF, nRRIHF and nRRIVLF [n.u.]) and systolic and diastolic blood pressure (nSTKMF, nSTKHF, nSTKVLF, nDTKMF, nDTKHF and nDTKVLF [n.u.]), absolute power spectrum of heart rate (aRRIMF, aRRIHF and aRRIVLF [ms2/Hz]) and systolic and diastolic blood pressure (aSTKMF, aSTKHF, aSTKVLF, aDTKMF, aDTKHF and aDTKVLF [mmHg2/Hz]).
 The effectiveness of short-term regulation of blood pressure [ms / mmHg] was established in the medium frequency (BRS), HF (GainHF) and VLF (GainVLF) spectrum as the ratio of cross spectrum between RRI with STK (CrossMF, CrossHF or CrossVLF) and power spectrum STK.

-Result
+Results

 Significant difference between hypertonic before and after operation patients’ results was found in BRSMF (4,84±2,57 vs. 6,09±2,96; p˂0,05) and in nDTKVLF (0,11±0,09 vs. 0,07±0,03; p=0,07).